 - Cough and sneeze etiquette should be practiced

 What to do if you develop symptoms

 There are many different causes for fever, cough, shortness of breath, and flu-like symptoms.

 If you have mild symptoms, call our nurse triage team at 716-845-2300 to find out what to do next.
-If you are coughing or have a fever and have access to a surgical mask (not an N95 mask), wear it when you go out to the hospital or a clinic appointment, to avoid infecting others.
+If you are coughing or have a fever and have access to a mask, wear it when you go out to the hospital or a clinic appointment, to avoid infecting others.

 If you have a cough or fever and access to a mask, put on a surgical mask on when going to the hospital or a clinic appointment to avoid spreading the infection to anyone else.

 If you have only mild symptoms your physician may not want you to come to the clinic, so talk with your cancer care team FIRST before going out in public, coming to a hospital or clinic.

 A person diagnosed with or suspected of having COVID-19 should avoid all contact with cancer patients.
 The cancer patients or their family members should let their clinical team know they have been in contact with someone diagnosed with COVID-19.
 The cancer patients should be monitored for symptoms and contact their clinical team if they develop fever, cough or shortness of breath.

 To get COVID-19 you need to have had close contact with a person ill with COVID-19.
 Close contact includes:

 - Living in the same household as a sick person with COVID-19,